oopsmonk/documentation/blueprints/0.1/doc-immutability/architecture.md

 #### Saving the transaction hash to the database

-The transaction hash on the Tangle is saved in the database so that the application can ask the node to return it when necessary.
+The transaction hash on the Tangle is saved in the database so that the application can ask the IOTA node to return it when necessary.

 ### Verifying a document